ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 author: rvango
 ---

-Architecture decisions don't usually fail fast or in a dramatic fashion.
+Architecture decisions don’t usually fail fast or in a dramatic fashion.
 They fail quietly, long after the decision was made.
-It's often when stakeholders weren't aligned on what success meant, constraints stayed implicit until it was too late, or trade-offs were never made explicit and ownership slowly evaporated.
+That’s usually because stakeholders weren’t aligned on what success meant, constraints stayed implicit, trade-offs were never made explicit, and no one clearly owned the decision once delivery began.

 Options appraisal is one of the simplest ways I know to reduce those failure modes.
 It provides a structured approach to exploring alternatives, weighing trade-offs, and landing a recommendation that stakeholders can scrutinise.
 It won't magically make decisions easy, but it does make them clearer, more collaborative, and much harder to undo for the wrong reasons.